jlucaspains/blog/about.md

 I specialize in enterprise scale software architecture and developer mentoring.

 ## My kind of fun stuff
 As any other geek I do spend a lot of my personal time tinkering with technology but I do other stuff too.
-Believe me.

-But appart from a geek, I'm:
+For instance:

   * Kung Fu instructor
   * Snowboarder
-  * Volleybal player (even played semi-professional in Australia).
+  * Volleybal player (even played semi-professional in Australia)